ibm-cloud-docs/EventStreams/monitoring.md

    The owner of the account has full access to this metrics data.
 For more information about managing access for other users, see [Getting started with {{site.data.keyword.mon_full_notm}} - manage user access](/docs/monitoring?topic=monitoring-getting-started#getting-started-step1){: external}.

-2. To navigate from the {{site.data.keyword.messagehub}} instance page to the {{site.data.keyword.monitoringshort}} dashboard, click the three vertical dots in the upper right corner of the instance page (**Service instance options**) and select **Monitoring**.
+2. To navigate from the {{site.data.keyword.messagehub}} instance page to the {{site.data.keyword.monitoringshort}} dashboard, click the three vertical dots of the instance page (**Service instance options**) and select **Monitoring**.

    On your first usage, you might see a welcome wizard.
-To advance to the dashboard selection menu, select **Next** and then **Skip** at the bottom of the **Choosing an installation method** page.
+To advance to the dashboard selection menu, select **Next** and then **Skip** on the **Choosing an installation method** page.
 Accept the prompts that follow.
 You can then select the **IBM Event Streams** or **IBM Event Streams (Enterprise)** dashboard, depending on the plan that you use.

 ### Enabling enhanced {{site.data.keyword.messagehub}} metrics
 {: #opt_in_enhanced_metrics}

 The enhanced {{site.data.keyword.messagehub}} metrics consist of two groups; `topic` and `consumers`.
 You can opt in to either one or both.
 The metrics available are described in the [topic](#metrics-topic) and [consumers](#metrics-consumers) tables.

-Enabling enhanced metrics introduces additional global gauge and therefore increases the costs.
+Enabling enhanced metrics introduces more global gauge and therefore increases the costs.

 Before you can start to use enhanced {{site.data.keyword.messagehub}} metrics, you must first enable them by completing the following step: